Stranger Saves The Day After Wedding Cake Is Destroyed On Way To Venue

-Bride Mille Maltby loves to bake, so she decided to make and decorate her own three-tier wedding cake for her nuptials to fiancé Matt in Brixham, England on Sept.
+Bride Millie Maltby loves to bake, so she decided to make and decorate her own three-tier wedding cake for her nuptials to fiancé Matt in Brixham, England on Sept.
 2.

 Unfortunately, the exquisite cake collapsed during the couple’s long, hot car ride to the Berry Head Hotel the day before the wedding, and it seemed all of her hard work had been in vain.